Vivek Nair is Principal at School of the Nations, Macao. He speaks fluent English and Hindi. He also understands Persian and can sing in Italian.

 Returning to India, Nair worked with his father before landing a job in Pune developing educational software, which combined his background in Computer Science and Education.
 While this sounded like the best of both worlds, Nair was not passionate about it and wanted to go back to teaching in the classroom.

-Through a friend in Macau, he heard about a position at the School of the Nations (SON).
-“Macau?
+Through a friend in Macao, he heard about a position at the School of the Nations (SON).
+“Macao?
 I thought … that is an island off of Hong Kong, right?
 I Googled it, and the first thing that appeared was regarding the Triads!
 I didn’t want to come.
 What if I got shot in the streets?!” he jokes, acknowledging his naivety.